Last updated on July 28th, 2022 at 12:07 pm

 Investing in bonds has its own advantages and its own audience.
-Many consider it as a conservative investment but time and again bonds have provided stability to the portfolio along with decent gains.
-In our previous post, we discussed about advantages of investing in bonds.
-Now let’s look at the different types of bonds and what makes them attractive to invest.
+Many consider it a conservative investment but time and again bonds have provided stability to the portfolio along with decent gains.
+In our previous post, we discussed the advantages of investing in bonds.
+Now let’s look at the different types of bonds and what makes them attractive to investors.

 There are many types of bonds to invest in.
 These are generally termed based on the characteristics of the bonds, like “Zero-Coupon Bonds”, “Corporate Bonds”, “Government Bonds”, “Non-Convertible Bonds”, “Convertible Bonds”, etc. However, some very popular bonds in India can be listed as follows:

 Government Bonds / GOI Savings Bonds / RBI Bonds: